ickb/proposal/README.md

 In the Mint transaction, the output contains:

 1. The limit order cell itself with an UDT as type and this script as lock.
-In the field [`lock` of `xUDT data`](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0052-extensible-udt/0052-extensible-udt.md#xudt-data) this lock memorizes following information:
+In the cell data field, this lock memorizes following information:
     - `is_udt_to _ckb` expresses the order direction.
     - `ckb_multiplier` and `udt_multiplier` expresses the order exchange ratio.
     - `log_min_match` expresses the logarithm in base 2 of the minimum partial match of the wanted asset.